-In May 2020, the Government announced an emergency fund to support measures to allow social distancing in our towns and high streets.
+In May 2020, the Government announced an 'emergency active travel fund' to support measures to allow social distancing in our towns and high streets.

 We have followed Government guidance and reallocated road space to support the reopening of shops and businesses and enable social distancing where we live.

 There are two phases to this work: phase one involves immediate temporary measures that can be deployed quickly.
 Phase two involves more significant improvements and will take longer to design and implement.

 This page provides information on phase one measures and how and where they have been implemented.
 You can visit our Future measures and funding details page to find out more about phase two measures and how the fund works.

 Since the announcement, we have been working alongside local city, district and borough councils to identify locations where swift action is needed to help social distancing as schools, workplaces and shops start to open again.

 While we have implemented these changes to help pedestrians, we recognise that changing pavement and road layouts can cause disruption to users with disabilities.
 We have tried to minimise these impacts as much as possible, for example by providing kerb ramps for pushchairs, mobility scooters and wheelchairs.

 The information on this page and the pages linked to below is designed to help you familiarise yourself with the changes before you encounter them and prepare for your journey.
 We have provided a text-based description to help pedestrians with a sight-loss understand these changes.
 You may also wish to undertake journeys with a guide who can describe the changes to you first hand.

 Where footways are narrow and cannot be temporarily widened into the road, we encourage pedestrians to travel in one direction only to allow for social distancing.